vinefeeder/VineFeeder/README.md

         FETCH_VIDEO_BY_CATEGORY
         Displays the media_dict from congig.yaml - so put any category heading andn links in the new service config.
         One a category is selected again parse json and follow an existing service for a model answer adjusting to suite the syntax required by our new service.
+        Potentially, you may not implement this if the site does not provide a worthwhile browse by category list, or the data cannot be parsed readily.
+U falls into this category.

 VineFeeder will dynamically detect and load the new services on the next start.